Performance management has a central role in the Danish employment system and thus implicates municipalities, citizens and enterprises.

 Financial incentives are used to encourage people to apply for jobs instead of receiving public assistance.
 This is done for instance by establishing a fixed rate for unemployment benefits and cash benefits etc. to make working worthwhile, as well as by establishing a fixed period in which it is possible to receive benefits.
 Financial incentives are also used to motivate recipients of unemployment benefits under the age of 25 to sign up for education.

-Financial incentives are not often used in relation to enterprises.
+Financial incentives are rarely used in relation to enterprises.

 They are primarily used to motivate enterprises to train weaker candidates for employment, for instance in the form of wage subsidies, on-the-job-training and mentoring.